[MA/PA] Designing a Tool for Artificial Intelligence Use-Cases

 Not all organisations have the resources and capabilities (Sturm et al., 2021; e.g. Hofmann et al., 2021) to create new-to-the-world AI-solutions (Booz & Hamilton, 1982; Olson et al., 1995), but instead adopt existing AI-use-cases.
 However, it is challenging for organisations to describe such use-cases to classify, document and communicate them with other stakeholders.

-The thesis can be written in English or German.
+The thesis and application material can be submitted in English or German.

 - Apply for this thesis by sending an e-mail with a short motivational text, your CV and current transcript to firstname.lastname@example.org